davesweb/dashboard/docs/crud.md

 This method works in the same way as the `index` method.

-### Trashed
+### Show

-The `trashed` method of a Crud class defines what the overview of soft deleted models looks like.
+The `show` method of a Crud class defines what the detail view of a single model looks like.
 It is not required to implement this method in your own crud classes.
-If your crud class has a trashed route and this method isn't implemented it uses the configuration from the `index` method instead.
+If this method isn't implemented it uses the configuration from the `index` method instead.

 This method works in the same way as the `index` method.